ivica-k/ivica-k.github.io/workshop/content/40-persisting-data/400-donor-signup-db/_index.md

 With the first highlighted line we import the `get_app_db` function that is the interface for interacting with DynamoDB.
 Changing the `return` statement _will_ break our tests but that's all right.

-Invoke the local endpoint and you will get a result similar to this:
+Invoke the local endpoint with `http :8000/donor/signup first_name=joe` and you will get a result similar to this:

 ![](/images/code_screenshots/40_400_3.png)

-We can also see that the `chalice local` shows a stacktrace because an error happened
+We can also see that the `chalice local` shows a stacktrace because an error happened:

 ![](/images/code_screenshots/40_400_4.png)